awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.GTIDProcedure.md

    mysql> SET GLOBAL read_only = ON;
    ```

 1. Copy the database from the external instance to the Amazon RDS DB instance using `mysqldump`\.
-For very large databases, you might want to use the procedure in [Importing data to an Amazon RDS MariaDB or MySQL DB instance with reduced downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.
+For very large databases, you might want to use the procedure in [Importing data to an Amazon RDS MariaDB or MySQL database with reduced downtime](MySQL.Procedural.Importing.NonRDSRepl.md)\.

    For Linux, macOS, or Unix: